 There are many things to consider when looking to protect your family and your home.
 Protecting your estate is ultimately about securing more of your wealth for your loved ones and planning for what will happen after your death to make the lives of your loved ones much easier.
-It's not nice to think about, but it means that your loved ones can carry out your wishes and be protected from Inheritance Tax.

 If you don't make the right financial arrangements, your family could potentially have to foot a hefty Inheritance Tax bill in the event of your premature death.
-Passing assets efficiently to the next generation remains a primary objective for many who have spent a lifetime accumulating their wealth.
+Passing assets tax-efficiently to the next generation remains a primary objective for many who have spent a lifetime accumulating their wealth.
 Providing funds for family members or a charitable interest is also an important way to see the benefit of your wealth during your lifetime, as well as leaving a legacy.